shehzade/shehzade.github.io/_posts/2023-06-26-how-i-passed-the-crto-exam-in-two-weeks.md

 # My Journey

 If you follow me on LinkedIn, you might have heard that I recently started my second summer internship in offensive security with [IBM's X-Force Red](https://www.ibm.com/services/offensive-security) as a Penetration Testing intern.
 In my cohort was [Dylan Tran](https://www.linkedin.com/in/susdt), or as we knew him, Sloppy Gerald.
-Dylan was a malware developer, avid red teamer, and chicken broth enthusiast who was highly accomplished in the [CPTC](https://cp.tc/) and [CCDC](https://www.nationalccdc.org/) competitions, even being named champion a couple of times (which is seriously no small feat).
+Dylan is a malware developer, avid red teamer, and chicken broth enthusiast who is highly accomplished in the [CPTC](https://cp.tc/) and [CCDC](https://www.nationalccdc.org/) competitions, even being named champion a couple of times (which is seriously no small feat).
 He encouraged me to try out the CRTO near the time when we completed a riveting netpen bootcamp taught by legends [Shikata (James Rogers)](https://www.linkedin.com/in/james-rogers-network-security/) and [Choi](https://www.linkedin.com/in/sunggwan-choi), which covered Active Directory attacks (most of which I was already familiar with through previous HTB/THM experience) and Certificate Services (which was completely new to me).

 The bootcamp left me captivated and hungry for more advanced AD exploitation.
 When I learned that RTO taught certificate services attacks, delegation attacks, malware evasion, and so much more, I signed up immediately.
 Over the next two weeks, I was completely occupied by the training, which I juggled with internship stuff like bootcamps, projects, and shadows.